TodorTodorov525/Elixir-course-summer-2019/lesson_04.md

 #### Elixir module

-A module is being defined by the `defmodule` keyword, succeeded by the module name and the `do` keyword, a elixir module always ends with an `end`.
+A module is being defined by the `defmodule` keyword, succeeded by the module name and the `do` keyword, an elixir module always ends with an `end`.
 The Elixir's coding standarts suggest separating each module of the project in a separate file, the Elixir file modules have an `.ex` extention.
 These files are where Elixir functions beign written.

 ```
 ### Elixir module